strengejacke/sjPlot/README.md

 ### Changelog of current development build 1.7-6

 #### General
-* _Utility, recode and statistical test functions have been moved to another package called `sjmisc`!_
+* _Utility, recode and statistical test functions have been moved to another package called [sjmisc](https://github.com/sjPlot/sjmisc)!_
 * R-Version dependency changed to R >= 3.1, due to import of `tidyr` and `dplyr` packages.

 #### Changes to functions